Julia-Tempering/Pigeons.jl/README.md

 :warning: **Warning** <br>
 This package is currently under development.
 The user interface may change substantially prior to the first stable release.
-For the most up-to-date documentation, please view (TODO: insert link to documentation).
+Please view our documentation for the most up-to-date description.
+Additionally, the implementation of parallel tempering with a variational reference will be available in the very near future.

 ## Install